inveniosoftware/workflows/README.md

 2. Set up Node.js.
 3. Run the linter using the `./run-js-linter.sh` script in the repository.
 4. Install test dependencies if the `js-working-directory` input is set.
-5. Install frontent dependencies if the `translations-working-directory` input is set.
+5. Install frontend dependencies if the `translations-working-directory` input is set.
 6. Run the tests using the `./run-js-tests.sh` script in the repository.

 To use in your repository, add the following in your `.github/workflows/tests.yml` file under the `jobs` key: